UPPMAX/UPPMAX-documentation/docs/getting_started/linux.md

 !!!
 Warning

-    - Capitalization matters in file names and program names
+    - Capitalisation matters in file names and program names
     - Spaces matter.
         - Always have a space after the program name.
         - Don’t add spaces within file names.